 Cruising the Eastern Caribbean on the Ruby Princess

-One week in October, three friends and I boarded the gorgeous Ruby Princess, which was just off a TransAtlantic cruise, for 7 days in the Eastern Caribbean cruise with Captain Martin Stenzel in command.
-Our itinerary was Princess Cays (Bahamas), St. Maarten, St. Thomas, and Grand Turk.
-We left from the beautiful port of Fort Lauderdale and the weather forecast was perfection.
-The people from nearby condos and apartments waved to us from their balconies, sending us off with a sweet and grand farewell celebration.
+In the fall, 3 friends and I boarded the gorgeous Ruby Princess cruise ship to spend 7 awesome days in the Eastern Caribbean.
+Our itinerary consisted of the Princess Cays (Bahamas), St. Maarten, St. Thomas, and Grand Turk.
+We sailed from the beautiful port of Fort Lauderdale with perfect weather on our side.
+People from nearby condos and apartments waved to us from their balconies, sending us off with a sweet and grand farewell celebration.

 The Ship’s Entertainment Options

 Entertainment is always top-notch with Princess Cruises.
 For us trivia buffs, we loved the fact that our daily agenda included 3 to 4 trivia activities per day.
 Our favorite trivia topics were Who Sang That and Guess the Face.
 Dave, a cruise director, was by far the most entertaining staff member that I’d ever encountered in well over twenty cruises.
 He kept the energy level high, and the laughs coming.

 The only live production show that we saw during this cruise was “Once Upon A Dream”.
 The show was packed with busy routines and featured two amazing dancers doing the tango and Paso Doble.
 Nighttime entertainment on the Ruby Princess included soft music in the Explorer’s Lounge or disco and dance music at Skywalkers.

 You May Not Skip Afternoon Tea and Here Is Why

 Dining on the Ruby Princess

-For wine enthusiasts, there is a first class wine bar across from the International Cafe, the 24 hour eatery, which also includes a daily selection of sushi or tapas with the purchase of a beverage.
-The coffee bar, situated right beside the International Cafe, and in the midst of the atrium entertainment.
-It was staffed with hard-working, friendly souls that really helped make some travelers vacation extra special.
-I heard many compliments throughout the cruise about the coffee bar workers.
+For wine enthusiasts, there is a high-end wine bar across from the International Cafe, the 24-hour eatery.
+It also has a daily tapas selection which is complimentary with the purchase of a beverage.
+Coffee lovers will have their own devoted java bar for making their fancy (or not) coffee and tea favorites.
+It typically employs some of the most well-liked workers on the boat.
+I heard many compliments throughout the cruise about the friendly and attentive coffee bar workers.

 Perks of Princess Cruising